Thibor/jsRapStar/README.md

 ------ | ---- | -------
-onClick | new rating | Fires after clik onMousemove | current rating  | Fires when mouse is moved onMouseleave | actual rating | Fires when mouse is leaved
+onClick | new rating | Fires after clik onMousemove | current rating  | Fires when mouse is moved